Woolworths Mobile Phone Plans

 All of the Woolworths Mobile prepaid and postpaid plans come with unlimited standard national calls and SMS.
 The telco also offers bonus data on plans from time to time so it’s worth keeping an eye out to see if there are any bonus offers currently running.

-- Data rollover: This is perhaps where Woolworths Mobile shines brightest – in its generous rollover data inclusion, known as Data Bank.
-Essentially, any unused data at the end of each billing cycle will roll over into your Data Bank, to be capped at 100GB of saved data.
-This is available on 12-month SIM-only plans, Flexi plans, and even on prepaid plans – you’ll simply need to recharge before the expiry to ensure unused data rolls over into your Data Bank.
+- Data banking: This is perhaps where Woolworths Mobile shines brightest – in its generous rollover data inclusion, known as Data Bank.
+Essentially, any unused data at the end of each billing cycle will roll over into your Data Bank, with a limit of 500GB on prepaid and postpaid plans.
+This stored data doesn’t expire, but you’ll need to recharge before the expiry to ensure unused data rolls over into your Data Bank.

 - Auto-recharge: The Woolworths Mobile app allows you to enable auto-recharge, so you don’t have to worry when it comes to topping up your plan.

 - Phone and plan bundles: There aren’t too many MVNOs offering new devices with mobile plans: so if you’re unsure about signing up to one of the big three telcos, Woolworths offers the latest Samsung and OPPO phones.
-It also stocks the FZ One phone, which is a smartphone specifically designed for kids (with built-in parental controls powered by Family Zone cyber security).
+Phones are also available to buy outright through Woolies.

 Want the latest Samsung or OPPO device?
-Woolworths Flexi Mobile plans allow you to pick a phone, choose your repayment period (24 or 36 months), and then pick from four Flexi Mobile plans, which are almost the same four as the SIM-only postpaid and prepaid plans.
+Woolworths phone-on-a-plan options allow you to pick a phone, choose your repayment period (24 or 36 months), and then pick from three postpaid plans, which are the same as the three SIM-only postpaid.
 It’s worth noting that while the plans are month-to-month with a minimum term of one month, you’ll have to pay off your handset if you choose to cancel your plan before your phone payment period is over.

-The Extra Small plan gives you 3GB of data and unlimited standard national calls and text for $25 per month.
-The Small plan gets you 10GB of data, unlimited standard national calls and text for $30.
-The Medium plan gets you 22GB of data and the Large plan includes 35GB, with both plans including unlimited standard national calls and text.
-All of these plans include the option to add on international calls and additional data plus data banking.
+The Small plan gets you 22GB of data, unlimited standard national calls and text for $25.
+The Medium plan gets you 42GB of data for $35, and the $45 Large features 65GB.
+All plans include unlimited standard national calls and text, 500GB of data banking, plus the option of gifting data.

-Looking at the Samsung Galaxy S10?
-The following table shows a range of Woolworths Mobile’s 24-month Samsung Galaxy S10 plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
+Looking at the Samsung Galaxy S22?
+The following table shows a range of Woolworths Mobile’s 24 and 36-month 128GB Samsung Galaxy S22 plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
 This is a selection of products including links to our referral partners.